 If you are new to the school environment, the start of the school year is about as overwhelming as it gets!
-So our September post is full of tips for helping the rookie counselor or teacher survive and thrive during your first (or fifth) year.
-Someone once said that the first year of teaching is just survival….
+So our September post is full of tips for helping the rookie counselor survive and thrive during your first (or fifth) year.
+Someone once said that the first year of working in a school is just survival….

 The first year of counseling is like the first year of teaching- SURVIVAL!
 So our first tip for you is our most simple and most important:

 - Just do your best and go with the flow- you really do need that first full year of school counseling or teaching under your belt before you can have a true understanding of what your job entails.
 Unfortunately, you can’t get to that understanding until to make it through your first year.
 The learning curve is incredibly steep, so as long as your show up everyday, keep a running list of upgrades for your program the following year, and do your best to help kids, you are a shining star!
 Which leads us to our next tip…

 - Start a “Things to Do/Modify for Next Year” list right away where you can jot down any ideas or modifications for things you’d like to implement differently the following year.
 It is so crucial to jot down your ideas in the moment right as they strike you- trust us, you’ll never remember it all if you wait until the end of the year to make your list.

 - Say the serenity prayer or some other form of it often.
 Working in schools is truly an experience where you will always see much more need than you can meet.
 In addition, you will see things that need to change, but are out of your control.
 Just remember to stay positive and change the things you can, accept the things you cannot, and try to know the difference.

 - Get a copy of your state’s counselor manual (here’s a link to an example- it’s our Texas one) and make it your Bible- everything you do in your day should somehow relate back to the duties in that manual.

 - Join ASCA and make time to read their monthly magazine.